 John Michael Corrigan earned his PhD from the University of Toronto and was a postdoctoral fellow at Emory University.
 He currently teaches at National Chengchi University, a public research university in Taiwan.
-His books include Faulkner's Cartographies of Consciousness (Cambridge UP, forthcoming), American Metempsychosis: Emerson, Whitman, and the New Poetry (Fordham UP, 2012), and the co-edited volume Romantic Legacies (Routledge 2019).
+His books include Faulkner's Cartographies of Consciousness (Cambridge UP, 2023), American Metempsychosis: Emerson, Whitman, and the New Poetry (Fordham UP, 2012), and the co-edited volume Romantic Legacies (Routledge 2019).
 He serves as a senior editor with the University of Virginia’s Digital Yoknapatawpha.

 The Night Shift